near/docs/docs/roles/developer/contracts/assemblyscript.md

   // delete a key from storage
   delete(key: string): void

-  // get list of keys starting with given prefix up to some limit (-1 means no limit)
-  // NOTE: be careful to avoid exploding amount of compute with this method. keys(prefix: string, limit: i32 = -1): string[]

-  // get list of keys between the given start key and the end key up to some limit (-1 means no limit)
-  // both start and end are inclusive.
-  // NOTE: be careful to avoid exploding amount of compute with this method. keyRange(start: string, end: string, limit: i32 = -1): string[]

   // get string and data objects defined in model.ts
   // return defaultValue if key not found
   // (prefer getPrimitive<T> for bool or integer and getSome<T> if key is known to exist)